cleitonsouza01/trade/docs/api/trade.md

 tasks attribute in the order they are listed.

-#### merge_operations(self, existing_operation, operation):
-Merges one operation with another operation.

-#### add_to_common_operations(self, operation):
-Adds an operation to the common operations list.

-#### prorate_commissions_by_positions(self, operation):
-Prorates the commissions of the container for one operation.

-The ratio is based on the container volume and the volume of the operation.

 #### prorate_commissions(self):
 Prorates the container's commissions by its operations.

 This method sum the discounts in the commissions dict of the container.
-The total discount value is then prorated by the daytrades and common operations based on their volume.
+The total discount value is then prorated by the position operations based on their volume.

-#### find_rates_for_positions(self):
+#### find_fees_for_positions(self):
-Finds the rates for all daytrades and common operations.
+Finds the fees for all position operations on the container.

+#### add_to_position_operations(self, operation):
+Adds an operation to the common operations list.

+#### prorate_commissions_by_position(self, operation):
+Prorates the commissions of the container for one position.

+The ratio is based on the container volume and the volume of the position operation.

 ## trade.Accumulator
 An accumulator of quantity @ some average price.

+It can accumulate a series of operations and events with an Asset and update its quantity, average price and results based on the occurrences it accumulates.

 ### Attributes:
 + asset: An asset instance, the asset whose data are being accumulated.
 + date: A string 'YYYY-mm-dd' representing the date of the last status change of the accumulator.
 + quantity: The asset's accumulated quantity.
 + price: The asset's average price for the quantity accumulated.
-+ results: A dict with the total results from the operations accumulated.
++ results: A dict with the total results from the occurrences accumulated.
 + logging: A boolean indicating if the accumulator should log the calls to the accumulate() method.
-+ log: A dict with all the operations performed with the asset, provided that self.logging is True.
++ log: A dict with all the occurrences with the asset, provided that self.logging is True.

-if created with logging=True the accumulator will log the every operation it accumulates.

-Results are calculated by the accumulator according to the value of the operations informed and the current status of the accumulator (the current quantity and average price of the asset).

-A initial status (quantity, price and results) of the asset can be set on the accumulator by simply accumulating an Operation representing the status.

 ### Methods: